-Are you concerned about funeral costs?
-Do you want to know how to arrange a dignified funeral at an affordable cost?
+Worried about funeral costs?
+Trying to find a way to arrange a simple cremation at an affordable cost?

 What different cremation alternatives do I have?